Bhikhiwind

 Bhikhiwind is a town and a nagar panchayat, just about 33 km from Tarn Taran Sahib in Tarn Taran district in the Majha region of state of Punjab, India.
-The town is located along the India-Pakistan border in Tarn Taran district of Punjab, India, 280 km from Chandigarh.
+The town is located along the India-Pakistan border, and is some 280 km from Chandigarh.

+History

+The village is site of the historic 1965 India-Pakistan Battle of Asal Uttar in which Pakistan was comprehensively defeated and it still remains a world record or highest number for battle tanks destroyed in a single day as Indian Army had destroyed 97 Pakistani tanks on 10th September 1965.